-A dynamic segment tree is useful if the underlying array is sparse.
-This means that the range [0, N-1] of allowed indices is large, but only a small portion of the indices are used and most elements in the array are empty.
-While an ordinary segment tree uses O(N) memory, a dynamic segment tree only requires $O(n \log N)$ memory, where n is the number of operations performed.
+A dynamic segment tree is useful when the underlying array is sparse, i.e., the range [0, N-1] of allowed indices is large, but most array values are zeros.
+While an ordinary segment tree uses O(N) memory, a dynamic segment tree only uses $O(n \log N)$ memory, where n is the number of operations performed.

-A sparse segment tree is initially empty and its only node is [0, N-1].
-After updates, new nodes are dynamically added when needed.
-For example, if N = 16 and the elements in positions 3 and 10 have been modified, the tree contains the following nodes:
+A sparse segment tree initially has only one node [0, N-1] whose value is zero, which means that every array value is zero.
+After updates, new nodes are dynamically added to the tree.
+For example, if N=16 and the elements in positions 3 and 10 have been modified, the tree contains the following nodes: